autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 validation tests.

 The input to an integration test is a set of independent modules that have been unit tested.
-The set of modules are tested against the defined integration test plan, and the output is a set of properly integrated software modules that are ready for system testing.
+The set of modules is tested against the defined integration test plan, and the output is a set of properly integrated software modules that is ready for system testing.

 ## Value of integration testing